 Liquor Liability insurance

 Since Georgia is a dram shop liability state, you could get sued for your customers’ actions.
 Liquor liability insurance helps you cover medical bills, legal fees, and more should you find yourself on the wrong end of this type of lawsuit.

 General Liability insurance

-General liability insurance protects you against the most common incidents that occur when working with the public.
+General liability insurance in Georgia protects you against the most common incidents that occur when working with the public.
 This includes slip-and-fall injuries to people who are not your employees and accidental property damage to property you don’t own.

 Workers’ Comp insurance

 In Georgia, if you have three or more employees, you need to have workers’ comp insurance.
 This coverage can help cover expenses if an employee is injured or becomes ill because of their job.